How to Subscribe to News Feeds and Blogs

 3. To Export, select the Feed Account (top folder) in the Feed Subscriptions dialog and click Ctrl then click the button)..
 The folder structure and preferences of your feeds will be saved to a .opml file.
 (To Export a simple list, press

-- To quickly mark a feed's messages as all read, so they no longer appear in bold type, press Shift + C while the feed is selected.
+- To quickly mark a feed folder's messages as all read, so they no longer appear in bold type, press Shift + C while the folder is selected.

-- To set how often Thunderbird checks for new feed messages, click on or to open the dialog, then click on the name of your Feed Account.
-Set the value in Check for new articles every nnn minutes.
+- To set how often Thunderbird checks for new feed messages and other default feed properties for new subscriptions only, click on or to open the dialog, then click on the name of your Feed Account.
+Set the values in the Default Settings for New Feeds section.

 - Feed article retention is managed just like for email.
 Click on below your Feed Account name in for more options.